Projective, Sparse, and Learnable Latent Position Network Models: COMPARISONS AND REMARKS

 \section{COMPARISONS AND REMARKS}

-It would seem that existing tools for constructing sparse graph models, such as the sparse graphon framework \citep{Bollobas-Janson-Riordan-Phase, Borgs-Chayes-Zhao-sparse-graph-convergence} or the graphex framework \citep{Caron-Fox-sparse-graphs, Veitch-Roy-graphex-class, Borgs-Chayes-Holden-sparse-exchangeable} could be used to develop sparse latent position models.
-Unfortunately, these approaches introduce sparsity in ways that produce undesirable side effects for LPMs.
-We now describe both the sparse graphon framework (\S \ref{sparsegraphon}) and the graphex framework (\S \ref{graphex}), emphasizing how they result sparse LPMs which fail to meet our desiderata of projectivity and learnability.
-Finally, we make some concluding remarks on the results we have derived this article (\S \ref{conclusion}).
+Existing tools for constructing sparse graph models, such as the sparse graphon framework \citep{Bollobas-Janson-Riordan-Phase, Borgs-Chayes-Zhao-sparse-graph-convergence} or the graphex framework \citep{Caron-Fox-sparse-graphs, Veitch-Roy-graphex-class, Borgs-Chayes-Holden-sparse-exchangeable} can be used to develop suitably sparse latent position models.
+However, both approaches introduce sparsity in ways that have undesirable side effects for LPMs.
+We now describe both the sparse graphon framework (\S \ref{sparsegraphon}) and the graphex framework (\S \ref{graphex}), with discussion of how these frameworks fail to meet our desiderata of projectivity, learnability, and other useful properties for LPMs such as edge transitivity.
+Finally, we conclude by making some remarks on the results we have derived this article (\S \ref{conclusion}).